 As stated above and repeated here for effect, it is unreasonable to automatically assume that results from the above-cited Midwest research will directly transfer to the Midsouth.
 However, the results from midwestern U.S. research indicate that soybean production in the Midsouth could benefit from rotation with a grain crop, especially corn.
-And with over 2.5 million acres of corn being grown in the region, there is certainly ample acreage from which producers can gain this potential benefit.
+And with the large corn acreage in the region, there is certainly ample acreage from which producers can gain this potential benefit.